AeliusSaionji/dotfiles/README.md

 ### Transparency

+I'm using inactive window transparency from compton.
+Every window which is not focused will be transparent.
+Create exclusions on the fly with `Mod-e`.
+I've done this because I like seeing my wallpaper and because I also find dwm's rendering of the active window not easy to spot.
+All it does is change the color of the window border.
+So, I've eliminated the border entirely (set to 0 pixels) and rely on transparency to highligh which window is the active window.
+I also set a pretty hard glow around the active window to really make it clear.

+#### Transparency Notes
 * qiv doesn't set the background wallpaper in a way that works with transparency
 	+ I no longer use qiv at all, but this note is useful
 * st has transparency compiled in from the source (via a patch)